simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-06-16
+<br />**Date image released:**  2025-06-17
-<br />**Title of the image:**  APOD is 30 Years Old Today
+<br />**Title of the image:**  Rosette Nebula Deep Field
-<br />**Description for the image:**  APOD is 30 years old today.
-In celebration, today's picture uses past APODs as tiles arranged to create a single pixelated image that might remind you of one of the most well-known and evocative depictions of planet Earth's night sky.
-In fact, this Starry Night consists of 1,836 individual images contributed to APOD over the last 5 years in a mosaic of 32,232 tiles.
-Today, APOD would like to offer a sincere thank you to our contributors, volunteers, and readers.
-Over the last 30 years your continuing efforts have allowed us to enjoy, inspire, and share a discovery of the cosmos.
+<br />**Description for the image:**  Can you find the Rosette Nebula?
+The red flowery-looking nebula just above the image center may seem a good choice, but that's not it.
+The famous Rosette Nebula is really located on the lower right, here colored blue and white, and connected to the other nebulas by gold-colored filaments.
+Because the featured image of Rosette's field is so wide, and because of its deep red exposure, it seems to contain other flowers.
+Designated NGC 2237, the center of the Rosette Nebula is populated by the bright blue stars of open cluster NGC 2244, whose winds and energetic light are evacuating the nebula's center.
+The Rosette Nebula is about 5,000 light years distant and, just by itself, spans about three times the diameter of a full moon.
+This flowery field can be found toward the constellation of the Unicorn  (Monoceros).
+Explore Your Universe: Random APOD Generator
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/APODStarryNight30thanniversary.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/RosettaDeepRed_Mendez_3294.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).